 The league's most recent championship winner was Lekhwiya Sports Club.
 The most historically successful team in the league is Al Sadd Sports Club with 13 QSL shields to its name.

-The teams also participate in the QFA organized tournaments of the Sheikh Jassim Cup, a prelude to the first division regular season, and the Emir Cup, a tournament played every season by 18 first and second division teams.
-The league title has been won by 12 different clubs since its inception.
+The teams also compete in the QFA-organised tournaments — season-opening Sheikh Jassim Cup and Emir's Cup played every season by 18 first and second division clubs.
+The league has been won by 12 different clubs since its inception.